Vacov: Geography

 Vacov is located about 23 km northwest of Prachatice and 56 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the mountain Javorník at 1066 m above sea level.
+The Spůlka Stream flows through the southern part of the municipality.

 History

 The first written mention of Vacov is from 1193.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The main landmark is the Church of Saint Nicholas.
 It was built in the pseudo-Gothic style in 1889–1890, after the old church was demolished.
-Next to the church there is the Chapel of Saint John of Nepomuk from the 18th century.
+Next to the church stands the Chapel of Saint John of Nepomuk from the 18th century.